StevenBlack/vocab/readme.md

 ### pulchritude
 The opposite of what it sounds like.
 Someone of great pulchritude is absolutely beautiful.
 The only known use of this word is to confuse those who hear it.
 Pronounced PULK-RI-TOOD.
+A person of breathtaking, heartbreaking beauty is pulchritudinous.

 ### punctilious